cardano-system/cardano-system/README.md

 is limited to two cores.
 * `cardano-system.defaults` sets the packages for the wallet, node and chain-index, but these are overridable.
-* `cardano-system.default` also defaults to the mainnet as this is the primary use case, but this could be used to set up a testnet VM.
+* `cardano-system.defaults` also defaults to the mainnet as this is the primary use case, but this could be used to set up a testnet VM.

 Default ports: